chachie/lisp-diary/README.md

 You might also find out that you need to convert grams to ounces frequently.

-*You can define a `grams-to-oz` function to reuse in difference places in the future.*
+*You can define a `grams-to-oz` function to reuse in different places.*

 ```elisp